patrickfp93/seferize/readme.md

 ## 🧠 How it works

 When you annotate an item with `#[seferize]`, it generates a `&'static str` constant containing the **exact Rust source** of that item.
-By default, the generated constant name follows the pattern `SEFER_<ITEM_NAME>` unless another name is provided.
+By default, the generated constant name follows the pattern `CODE_<ITEM_NAME>` unless another name is provided.

 ### Example